hectorpefo/prepublication/_posts/2020-01-19-Duck-Rocks.md

 4 | 64.4 | 66.9
 5 | 237 | 234
 6 | 822 | 822
-7 | 2795 |
+7 | 2795 | 2797
 8 | 9266 | 9271

 Since each duck has a $1/3$ chance of reaching the center rock on every even-numbered second, the estimate for the first time all the ducks meet at the center rock is $2\cdot3^N$.
-For large $N$, meeting on other rocks becomes vanishingly improbable.
+For large $N$, meeting on other rocks becomes vanishingly improbable compared to $2 \cdot 3^N$, and so that's the limiting expected meeting time.

 ![Plots of estimated and simulated average meeting times and also $2 \cdot 3^N$ for N from 1 to 19.
 They converge.](/img/Ducks.png)